AndreasLyngholm/Donatello/README.md

-# The Nuxt Web Server (Nuxt)
+# The Donatello Web Server
-This is Nuxt, a dynamic web service written in <a href="https://www.jolie-lang.org/">Jolie</a>.
+This is Donatello, a dynamic web service written in <a href="https://www.jolie-lang.org/">Jolie</a>.

-You can use Nuxt as is, to host dynamic content in the Nuxt Templating language or simply as a host for static pages.
+You can use Donatello as is, to host dynamic content in the Donatello Templating language or simply as a host for static pages.

-Nuxt uses plain HTTP for serving content.
+Donatello uses plain HTTP for serving content.
 To add encryption (HTTPS), we recommend combining it with a reverse proxy (for example, we like linuxserver/letsencrypt).

 <!--
 # Quickstart guide (Docker)
 With Docker, you can get started very quickly.
-First, pull the latest image: `docker pull lyngholm/nuxt`.
+First, pull the latest image: `docker pull lyngholm/donatello`.

 ```
-docker run -it --rm -v "$(pwd)"/myWWW:/web -e LEONARDO_WWW=/web -p 8080:8080 lyngholm/nuxt
+docker run -it --rm -v "$(pwd)"/myWWW:/web -e LEONARDO_WWW=/web -p 8080:8080 lyngholm/donatello
 ```
 Browse to <a href="">http://localhost:8080/</a>.
 -->